mt-support/tribe-ext-daystrip/readme.txt

-=== [Base Plugin Name] Extension: [Extension Name] ===
+=== The Events Calendar Pro Extension: Daystrip ===
 Contributors: ModernTribe
 Donate link: http://m.tri.be/29
 Tags: events, calendar
-Requires at least: 4.5
+Requires at least: 5.0
-Tested up to: 5.3.2
+Tested up to: 5.4
 Requires PHP: 5.6
 Stable tag: 1.0.0
 License: GPL version 3 or any later version
 License URI: https://www.gnu.org/licenses/gpl-3.0.html

-[Extension Description]

-== Description ==

-This is the long description.
-No limit, and you can use Markdown (as well as in the following sections).

-For backwards compatibility, if this section is missing, the full length of the short description will be used, and Markdown parsed.
+Adds a day strip at the top of the Day View.

 == Installation ==